 To change the boot order:

 - IMPORTANT: For a tablet with a detachable keyboard, connect the keyboard to the keyboard dock before beginning these steps.

 - Insert the HP Recovery media.

-- Access BIOS:
+- Access the system Startup menu.

 For computers or tablets with keyboards attached: